06 Safeguarding children, young people and vulnerable adults policy

 intervention, there may be sufficient grounds to over-ride a parental decision to withhold consent.

-- If a parent withholds consent, this information is included on any referral that is made to the local authority.
+- If a parent/carer withholds consent, this information is included on any referral that is made to the local authority.
 In these

 circumstances a parent should still be told that the referral is being made beforehand (unless to do so may place a child at risk of harm).